 Our infrastructure systems must be resilient to the impacts of current and future climate change, as well as to other disruptive forces.
 Climate-related disasters have cost the world US$650 billion over the last three years.

-Infrastructure Pathways is a new initiative by the International Coalition for Sustainable Infrastructure (ICSI), led by The Resilience Shift, to bring together and map existing guidance, to provide line of sight across the infrastructure lifecycle, with a golden thread of system thinking, embedding climate resilience at all stages.
+Infrastructure Pathways is a new initiative by the International Coalition for Sustainable Infrastructure (ICSI), led by The Resilience Shift and in partnership with Arup, to bring together and map existing guidance, to provide line of sight across the infrastructure lifecycle, with a golden thread of system thinking, embedding climate resilience at all stages.
 It will do this using online resources and tools to create a consistent, traceable view of how to embed climate resilience at any point along the infrastructure lifecycle.

 We are seeking Technical Review and User Panel participants.

 If you would like to contribute we would welcome your input as part of the Technical Review or User Panels, please email us via [email protected] to register your interest, and see more about the project here.